atikahhrn/data-engineer-handbook/bootcamp/materials/2-fact-data-modeling/notes/fact-data-modelling_day-1_notes.md

     - Bucket joins can be much faster than shuffle joins
     - Sorted-merge Bucket (SMB) joins can do joins without Shuffle at all!

-## ow long should you hold onto fact data?
+## How long should you hold onto fact data?

 - High volumes make fact data much more costly to hold onto for a long time
 - Big tech had an interesting approach here